AliJamjoum/Dimes/README.md

 # Dimes – Unity Prototype

-This repository contains the Unity prototype for the game **Dimes**, developed for the module CMP-6056B
+This repository contains the Unity prototype for the game **Dimes**

 Dimes is a conceptual puzzle game where the player begins in a **one-dimensional environment** and gradually unlocks higher spatial dimensions.